-Ohio’s medical marijuana program was supposed to be “fully operational” by this weekend — dispensaries open, patients registered, labs operating.
+Ohio’s medical marijuana program was supposed to be “fully operational” earlier in September — dispensaries open, patients registered, labs operating.

 But lawsuits, construction delays and other problems piled up, and the Sept.
-8 deadline carved into Ohio law passed on Saturday without a single legal bud being available for patients.
+8 deadline carved into Ohio law passed without a single legal bud being available for patients.

 “I hope they get it straightened out soon so people can benefit from it,” said Alanna Sage, 64, a medical marijuana patient in California before moving back to Dayton last year.